Level3-REST/site/doc/profiles/form.md

 First, a client `GET`s the representation from the Form resource.
 The representation could be a schema definition or a template object with empty fields.
 Both the schema and form template can include default values.

-If the representation is a schema, then it should be used to construct a form object.
-If the representation is a template object, then it should be filled in by the client.
+If the representation is a schema, then the client uses it to construct a form object.
+If the representation is a template object then it should be filled in by the client.
 The completed object is then `POST`ed back to the Form resource.

 Clients should always `GET` the representation for every request rather than reusing the schema or form template from a previous request.
 The Form’s data requirements may have changed since the client last fetched the representation.